PSeON/babel-unsafe-optimizations/packages/babel-plugin-unsafe-optimizations-duplicated-strings/README.md

 # babel-plugin-unsafe-optimizations-duplicated-strings

-This plugin creates local variables to store the repeated strings.
+This plugin creates local variables to store repeated strings.

 For example: